Accuterm Escape Sequences

 the Settings dialog box.

-Process URL link for Mail or Web page
+Process URL link for Mail, Web page or file

 ESC STX < URL CR